 If the newly hired individual is outside the U.S. in most cases the employer will file a petition for the appropriate non-immigrant status with USCIS.
 When the petition is approved, the approval notice is sent to the foreign national who then uses it to apply for a corresponding visa at a U.S. consulate abroad.
 The foreign national then uses the visa to travel to the U.S.

-The term “visa” often confuses employers and foreign nationals because it is frequently used incorrectly.
-Sadly, even immigration attorneys sometimes use “visa” when talking about something other than a visa.
-A visa is only a travel document.
+The term “visa” is confusing because it is frequently used incorrectly.
+A visa is a stamp in a passport that functions as a travel document.
 Foreign nationals apply for a visa at a U.S. Consulate abroad, presenting documentation to demonstrate that they are eligible for the specific visa type.
 Upon receiving a visa, it allows a foreign national to travel to the U.S. and seek permission from U.S. Customs and Border Protection (USCBP) to enter the U.S. in the corresponding non-immigrant status.

-As an example, a foreign national who is the beneficiary of an approved H-1B petition would take the approval notice to the U.S. Consulate, apply for an H-1B visa, and upon receiving the visa in her or his passport, could then travel to the U.S. Assuming USCBP allowed the individual to enter the U.S., he or she would do so and thereby have H-1B status.
-The document that controls the H-1B status is the I-94 entry document which the USCBP enters into its computer when the foreign national enters the U.S. and which the foreign national can retrieve from the USCBP website at www.uscbp.gov
+As an example, a foreign national who is the beneficiary of an approved H-1B petition would apply for an H-1B visa at the U.S. Consular Office abroad.
+Upon receiving the visa in her or his passport, the foreign national could then travel to the U.S. and be allowed to enter the U.S. in H-1B status.
+Once in the U.S. the document that controls the foreign national’s H-1B status is the electronic I-94 form which can be retrieved from the USCBP I-94 website.

 A foreign national who is lawfully present in a non-immigrant status can often apply to extend that status or change to another status without having to leave the U.S. and obtain a new visa abroad.